 Call us for help if you have been arrested for drugs …

 Accused of a controlled substance crime in Nevada?
-Phone our Las Vegas criminal defense lawyers at 702-DEFENSE (702-333-3673).
+Phone our Las Vegas criminal defense lawyers.
 We will schedule you in for a free phone consultation.

 Our goal is to try to get your charges lessened or dropped without a trial.
 But if necessary we are ready to take your case to a jury and fight to keep your record clean.